in mathematics, theoretical computer science, mathematical and theoretical physics

 The Leonhard Euler International Mathematical Institute (EIMI) invites applications for doctoral fellowships in mathematics, theoretical computer science, mathematical and theoretical physics with a starting date in

 The program is aimed to support the doctoral students of Saint Petersburg State University (SPbU) and St.Petersburg Department of V.A.Steklov Institute of Mathematics (PDMI).
-The successful candidates will be employed by EIMI and provided a competitive salary of 70,000 rub./month.
-Health insurance and a subsidy covering modest lodging expences (full or partial) can be also provided.
-The doctoral students are expected to conduct research with the aim of obtaining the PhD degree and to actively participate in the activities of the EIMI, SPbU and PDMI, including teaching, seminar and other research and educational events.
+The successful candidates will be employed by EIMI and provided a competitive salary ranging from 50 000 to 85 000 rub./month.
+Health insurance (for non-russian citizens) and a subsidy covering modest lodging expenses (full or partial) can be also provided.
+The doctoral students are required to conduct research with the aim of obtaining the PhD degree and to actively participate in the activities of the EIMI, SPbU and PDMI, including seminar and other research and educational events.
+A small teaching load is also expected.

 - Good command of both spoken and written English